liorcode/cloud-computing-course/messaging-app/README.md

 ### Lambda functions

 AWS Lambda scales automatically by increasing the number of concurrent instances based on the traffic.
-That means that when more users will use the app to send messages, more instances of the Lambda functions will be created to handle the traffic.
+That means that when more users will use the app at the same time, lambda will provision more instances to handle the load, until the concurrency limit is reached (1000 by default).

-Since lambda functions are billed based on the number of invocations and the execution time, it is important to make sure the functions are efficient and fast:
+Since lambda functions are billed based on the number of invocations and the execution time, it is important to make sure the functions are efficient and fast.
+This will also help us support more messages per second.

 - Our "create" users/groups/direct message lambdas are simple and should be very fast.
 All they do is write to the database and return the generated id.
 - Our "send group message" lambda is also very fast, since all it does is write to the SQS queue.
 - Our "get messages" lambda is a little complex, since it needs to read from the database and return the messages.
 This is why it was important to make sure the queries are efficient and that the function is fast to avoid high costs.
-The query size is limited to MESSAGES_PER_PAGE, which allows us to get a page of messages at a time, and the query is efficient since it uses the `recipient-date-index` to get the messages efficiently.
+The response size is limited to MESSAGES_PER_PAGE, which allows us to get a page of messages at a time, and the query is efficient since it uses the `recipient-date-index` to get the messages efficiently.
 - Our "group message processor" lambda reads from the SQS and duplicates the message to all the members of the group.
 It reads in batches of 10 messages, which allows it to process the messages efficiently and in parallel.

-And same with the lambdas, when the traffic will get more predictable, we might want to switch to a provisioned capacity to have more predictable costs.

 ### SQS